corda/corda-docs-portal/content/en/docs/corda-enterprise/4.0/corda-network/index.md

 ## Support Service

-The Support Service is provided to participants and business network operators to manage and resolve inquiries and incidents relating to the Identity Service, Network Map Service and Notary Services.
+The Support Service is provided to participants and business network operators to manage and resolve inquiries and incidents relating to the Identity Service, Network Map Service and Notary Service.

 ## CRL configuration